duplocloud/terraform-duplocloud-components/modules/eks-nodes/README.md

 5) Prefix is now what the ASG ends in, field kept for compatibility's sake.
 If prefix is `apps-` the ASG will be named `duploservices-test-apps-` going forward.
 Users can take the - off to avoid making the name look weird. (as of duplo provider version 0.11.13+, ASG name ends in a timestamp, as `ddmmyyyyhhmmss`, so that same prefix will result in `duploservices-asg-test-apps-23072025092143` as an example)
 6) Rollover is on by default, set to 5 minutes warmup time.
 Can be turned off with use_auto_refresh variable.
 7) Use variables min_healthy_percentage, max_healthy_percentage, and instance_warmup_seconds to adjust the rollover.
+8) List of taints to apply on the ASG nodes.
+Each taint requires a key, value, and effect (NoSchedule, PreferNoSchedule, or NoExecute).
 ## Testing

 Run the unit tests with: